Mountain Tour Archive

 Mountain #1, actually opened for Blood, Sweat & Tears, Savoy Brown, Jeff

-Beck Group, Jethro Tull and Taj Mahal to name a
+Beck Group, Jethro Tull and Taj Mahal to

-opened for Blood, Sweat & Tears at SUNY Stony Brook in March 1969.
+Mountain opened for Blood, Sweat & Tears at SUNY Stony Brook in March 1969.

 During early 1969 Felix produced the album "Leslie West: Mountain" which included songs written by Felix, his wife Gail Collins and Leslie.
 Besides Leslie and Felix, the band included Norman Smart on drums and Norman Landsberg on keyboards.
 This band became Mountain #2, but we are uncertain if this version ever played live.
 Steve Knight, who was in a band with Felix called The Devil's Anvil, replaced Norman Landsberg on keyboards to form Mountain #3 and they began touring officially as Mountain in July 1969 highlighted by an appearance at Woodstock on August 16, 1969.